Board of Directors

 Jill Sheffield is the founder and president of Women Deliver, and also the founder of Family Care International (FCI), a distinguished non-governmental organization and winner of the 2008 United Nations Population Award for outstanding work in sexual and reproductive health and rights.

-Kelly Thompson is Director of Training Services for Lithium Technologies, responsible for leading and building the training program including the next generation of online learning courses and certification programs.
-She joined Lithium in 2014 from SDL International where she led the global education team.
-Over the past 12 years Kelly has provided many Fortune 500 companies services in education and IT consultancy specializing in social experience and global services.
+Kelly Thompson is the Sr. Director of Cornerstone University for Cornerstone OnDemand responsible for leading and building the training program including the next generation of learning experiences, courses and certification programs.
+Prior to joining Cornerstone she lead training departments at Lithium technologies and SDL International where she led the global education team.
+Over the past 15 years Kelly has provided many Fortune 500 companies services in education and IT consultancy specializing in social experience and global services.
 Prior to her career in IT, Kelly was active in the education field working as a teacher.

 Professor and Vice Chair, UCSF Department of Medicine; Chief, Medical Service, San Francisco Veterans Affairs Medical Center; Co-Director, UCSF-GIVI Center for AIDS Research